saumyamehta17/algorithm_and_system_design/system_designs/insta.md

 ```

 2) fetch meta data info of 100 photos for each user and send them to ranking algorithm, Problem: Higher Latency
-So, dedicated servers to pre-generate feeds which continously generating feeds based on last time of generation.
+So, dedicated servers to pre-generate feeds which continuously generating feeds based on last time of generation.
 And user ask for feeds it will query this table.

 ##### Sending Feeds to users:
 1) Pull: Client will pull news feed from server on regular basis, Problem is many time it will have empty response and wastage of network calls